Latent Profile Analysis

 INSTRUCTOR: Matthew McLarnon PhD

-• Including and interpreting predictors and outcomes in an LPA model
+• Including and interpreting predictors and outcomes

 This course meets in person usually over two days from 9am to 5pm each day.